Crimson Quill’s Appraisal #699

 Suggested Audio Jukebox ♫

 If you asked me to name two people whose heads I wish to bang together, I’d have my answer prepared before you even wrapped up the question.
 US President-Elect Donald Trump and North Korean leader Kim Jong-un would sit less than pretty on top of the bill as the pair’s ongoing feud concerns me greatly.
-We all know Trump’s lips like to flap in whichever direction the wind is facing as he continually tweets the first thing that pops into his head without considering the repercussions.
-If that’s how he gets his daily kicks, then I guess he’s entitled to his views, no matter how skewed or spiteful they may be on occasion.
+We all know Trump’s lips have a tendency of flapping in whichever direction the wind is facing as he continually tweets the first thing that pops into his head without considering the repercussions.
+If that’s how he gets his daily kicks, then he’s more than entitled to his views.
 However, when said insults are aimed at one of the most dangerous men on the planet, it becomes very much a matter of urgent public interest.
-I don’t pretend to be up on my politics and couldn’t tell you whether Trump’s actually doing a good job in office or not, although I highly doubt Hillary Clinton would have had such an impact on the economy.
-But I do think the United States of America will have dodged a considerable nuke if he makes it through his term without kick starting World War 3.
-The term “loose cannon” springs to mind, closely followed by the words “tool bag”.
+I don’t pretend to be up on my politics; but have been quietly impressed by Trump since he gained power.
+Indeed, I highly doubt Hillary Clinton would have had such an impact on the economy.
+That being said, he does have something of a habit of being a loose cannon.

 As for Supreme Leader of North Korea, Kim Jong-un, well he’s hardly the innocent party here is he?
 Clearly suffering from a hefty bout of small man syndrome, this pint-sized peril has been responsible for all manner of vile treachery since his reign began, much of which has been aimed at his very own people.
 In 2013, Forbes named him the World’s 46th Most Powerful Person, and four years later, I’d imagine he’s nestled in the top ten, sandwiched between the Dalai Lama and Taylor Swift.
 Alas, with great power comes great responsibility, and the “little rocket man” as Donald affectionately refers to him only appears capable of looking out for number one.
 Again, I’m just going on a hunch here as I pay precious little attention to global news once politics are tossed into the agenda.
 That said, while so much of what is written is pomp and propaganda, I feel justified in my personal opinion that Kim Jong-un is “a bit of a wrong ‘un”.
 Evidently, two wrongs don’t always amount to a right.

-Trump’s favorite trick is rattling his opponent’s cage at every turn and on the least private of networks available to him no less.
-Every time he openly taunts his sworn enemy, Kim Jong-un’s already twitchy finger gets ever closer to that shiny red button and over 7 billion people start shuffling rather uncomfortably in their seats.
+Trump’s favorite trick is rattling his opponent’s cage at every turn.
+My concern is that every time he openly taunts his sworn enemy, Kim Jong-un’s already twitchy finger gets ever closer to that shiny red button and over seven billion people start shuffling rather uncomfortably in their seats.
 You see, while North Korea’s nuclear resources are a drop in the ocean compared to the US of A, that doesn’t mean that millions of innocent lives aren’t at risk, should shit eventually hit the fan mid-oscillation.
-I think it would be fair to say that both men have over-bloated egos and that doesn’t bode at all well when warheads are preferred to fisticuffs.
-My advice to Mr. President (like he’d actually take it) would therefore be this – cast your mind back to when you were a mere whippersnapper and foolishly prodded that beehive.
-I’d hedge a bet that, beneath that mop of marmalade moss you call a hairpiece, are dozens of scars from bee stings on account of your bullish behavior.
-Rein it back in son or we might well all be for the high jump.
-Just a thought.
+I think it would be fair to say that both men have bloated egos and that doesn’t bode at all well when warheads are preferred to fisticuffs.

 You’d have expected an audacious filmmaker of the Spike Lee strain to be the one “keeping it real” with a piece of art so potentially incendiary as this.
 But one glance at the promotional poster reveals two names I wouldn’t have guessed if they were sitting alongside me loading up the bong.
 Childhood buddies Seth Rogen and Evan Goldberg have collaborated a number of times since Knocked Up and Superbad double-teamed us all back in 2007.
 The fruits of their labor have culminated in the likes of This Is The End, The Night Before and jewel in their crown, Pineapple Express.
 Hell, they even had time to throw an access all areas Sausage Party for crissakes.